What is the Scope of Marketing?

 FAQs

 Q1.
-What distinguishes Marketing from Advertising?
+What is the difference between Marketing and Advertising?

 Q2.
 What are the 7 Ps of Marketing?

-Ans: The expanded marketing mix builds upon the classic 4 P's (Product, Price, Place, Promotion) by incorporating:
+Ans: The expanded marketing mix builds upon the classic 4 Ps (Product, Price, Place, Promotion) by incorporating:

 • People – Customer service and personnel.